 Wind turbines kill birds

 It’s not that conservationists are unreasonable.
 Consider the threat of wind power to birds.
 Two studies in 2013 estimated that between 234,000 and 573,000 birds were killed in the United States by wind turbines.
-And wind capacity has doubled.
+Wind capacity has since doubled.

 But those fatalities tend to be hummingbirds, sparrows and warblers, small birds that are not endangered.
 Wind turbines also kill tens of thousands of eagles, hawks and falcons every year.